ros2/demos/action_tutorials/action_tutorials_py/README.md

             self.execute_callback)
 ```

+There are three types of callbacks:

-A `goal_callback` can optionally be added to conditionally accept or reject the goal, however, by default the goal is accepted.
+- A `goal_callback` can optionally be added to conditionally accept or reject the goal, however, by default the goal is accepted.

-A `cancel_callback` can also optionally be added to conditionally accept or reject the cancel goal request, however, by default the cancel goal request is accepted.
+- A `cancel_callback` can also optionally be added to conditionally accept or reject the cancel goal request, however, by default the cancel goal request is accepted.

-The `execute_callback` calculates the Fibonacci sequence up to *order* and publishes partial sequences as feedback as each item is added to the sequence.
+- The `execute_callback` calculates the Fibonacci sequence up to *order* and publishes partial sequences as feedback as each item is added to the sequence.

 The thread sleeps for 1 second between the calculation of each item in order to represent a long-running task.
 When execution is complete, the full sequence is returned to the action client.

 # Action Client